 A member of the LPGA for more than three decades, she has trained with the best psychologists, coaches and instructors the game can offer and in 2001 she decided to take this wealth of knowledge and share it with the community around her.
-In 2008, she joined the LPGA T&CP Membership and in 2010 she gained her Class A through the fast-track Certification process.
+In 2008, she joined the LPGA Professionals, and in 2010, she gained her Class A through the fast-track Certification process.

 During her time in the golf industry, Tombs has been the recipient of several prestigious awards.
 In 2014, she was voted the LPGA National Teacher of the Year and the LPGA Central Section Teacher of the Year.
-She was ranked among Golf Digest’s Best Teachers in Arizona for 2017-2018 and was listed in the T&CP’s Top 50 LPGA Teachers for 2017-2018.
+She was ranked among Golf Digest’s Best Teachers in Arizona for 2017-2018 and was listed in the LPGA’s Top 50 Best Teachers for 2017-2018.

 Professional of the Year, Kelley Brooke

-The LPGA T&CP Professional of the Year was established in 1980 and is awarded annually to an LPGA Teaching and Club Professional member primarily engaged in a golf operation, golf association or industry position, promoting the game through player development, growth of the game initiatives and other golf related activities.
+The LPGA Professional of the Year was established in 1980 and is awarded annually to an LPGA Professionals member primarily engaged in a golf operation, golf association or industry position, promoting the game through player development, growth of the game initiatives and other golf related activities.

 A veteran of three decades in the golf industry as a player, golf instructor and businesswoman, Kelley Brooke was awarded a 20-year contract in November of 2017 to operate Bethpage Golf Course and its five 18-hole layouts, winning that contract ahead of the PGA Tour and 10 other male-owned golf management companies.
 During a varied career in the sport, she has given 40,000 golf lessons, made multiple television appearances, and owned or co-owned several golf and entertainment venues.